 The affordability problem

-Second, pods and micro-schools are too expensive and complicated to be disruptive.
+Second, private pods and micro-schools are too expensive and complicated to be disruptive.
 Disruptive innovations don’t enter as premium offerings that command premium prices.
 Rather, they appeal to people by offering affordability and convenience.
 In contrast, parents take on a massive workload to create their own pods or micro-schools.
 Some may outsource that work by hiring a teacher to man the ship, but then affordability goes out the window.
 Splitting the cost of a teachers’ salary among a group of 2-3 families is nowhere near as cheap as free public education.
 So when it comes to affordability, the only potential disruptive path for pods and mirco-schools is at the low end of the private school market.

 The improvement problem

-Last of all, pods and micro-schools won’t have the runway they need to be disruptive.
+Last of all, private pods and micro-schools won’t have the runway they need to be disruptive.
 Disruptive innovators start off crummy and only start pulling people away from the mainstream options after they’ve had time to improve on their early iterations.
 Remember when YouTube was only about cat videos and Netflix was only mailing DVDs?
 Both had a long way to go before challenging video rental and cable networks.
 For pods and micro-schools, the runway offered by pandemic-induced nonconsumption will likely run out some time next year—long before they can evolve into attractive alternatives to conventional schooling.
 When the pandemic ends, most families are going to say “good riddance” to their COVID-19 stop-gaps and go back to the incumbent system they’ve long relied on.